Frequently Asked Questions

 Camp/non-school activity – Ask the athletic trainer for a copy.
 Please provide at least one week’s notice.

-- Can I go to my own doctor for the sports physical?
+- Can I go to my own doctor or Urgent Care for the sport physical?

 - What forms do I need?